ArthurYidi/Houdini-External-Editor/README.md

 - When deleting a parameter value it is doesn't leave the parameter in an error state.

 ### Quick Installation
-Add the following files to your Houdini home folder:
+Add the following files to your [Houdini preference folder](README.md#houdini-preference-folder):
 - `PARMmenu.xml`
 - `MainMenuCommon.xml`
 - `extEditor.py`